-2.3 Computational details
+2.2 Computational details

 All calculations used the CP2K DFT code, version 7.1, as installed on the HLRN-IV facilities of the North-German Supercomputing Alliance.
 The Perdew-Burke-Ernzerhof exchange-correlation functional was used together with the pairwise D3 dispersion correction developed by Grimme and co-workers (PBE-D3), in keeping with previous studies.30-32 All calculations used a plane wave energy cutoff of 600 Ry.
-Only the Γ point was considered in the sampling of the first Brillouin zone.
+Only the $\Gamma$ point was considered in the sampling of the first Brillouin zone.
 Goedecker-Teter-Hutter pseudopotentials devised by Krack were used to represent core electrons.
-The structure optimisations made use of "molecularly optimised" (MOLOPT) Gaussian triple-zeta basis sets (TZVP for H, C, N, O, F, Si, TZVP-SR ["short range"] for Co in NON).
-Spin-restricted calculations were performed for all systems, including the Co3+-containing NON, as the cobaltocenium cation is diamagnetic.
-In the structure optimisations, all atomic coordinates and the unit cell parameters were optimised, fixing the symmetry of the unit cell to that of the respective crystal system.
-A 1×1×2 supercell was used for STF, whereas all other systems were optimised using single unit cells.
-Optimisations were considered converged when the following criteria were met: Maximal geometry change = $5 \cdot 10^{-5}$ bohr, maximal residual force = $1 \cdot 10^{-6}$ Ha bohr-1, maximal pressure deviation = 0.001 GPa.
+The structure optimizations made use of "molecularly optimized" (MOLOPT) Gaussian triple-zeta basis sets (TZVP for H, C, N, O, F, Si, TZVP-SR ["short range"] for Co in NON).
+Spinrestricted calculations were performed for all systems, including the Co3+-containing NON, as the cobaltocenium cation is diamagnetic.
+In the structure optimizations, all atomic coordinates and the unit cell parameters were optimized, fixing the symmetry of the unit cell to that of the respective crystal system.
+Optimizations were considered converged when the following criteria were met: Maximal geometry change = 5·10-5 bohr, maximal residual force = 1·10-6 Ha bohr-1, maximal pressure deviation = 0.001 GPa.

 The AIMD simulations employed MOLOPT Gaussian double-zeta (DZVP-SR) basis sets for all elements.
-These calculations were performed in the NVT ensemble, fixing the unit cell parameters to the optimised values obtained in the structure optimisations.
-Single unit cells were used for NON and STT, and a 1×1×2 supercell was employed for IFR.
-For CHA and STF, somewhat more complex transformations were employed, which are documented in the first section of the Supporting Information (page S3 and S7).
-By using these supercells, there are at least four fluoride anions per simulation box (six in the case of CHA).
+These calculations were performed in the NVT ensemble, fixing the unit cell parameters to the optimized values obtained in the structure optimizations.
+Depending on the size of the unit cell, supercells were used for some zeolites (see Supporting Information), resulting in least four fluoride anions per simulation box (six in the case of CHA).
 The AIMD simulations, which were performed for temperatures of 298 K, 373 K, and 473 K, used a Nosé-Hoover thermostat with a timestep of 0.5 fs and a time constant of 50 fs.
-Four separate trajectories were run for each zeolite at each temperature, with every trajectory consisting of an equilibration phase of 5,000 steps (2.5 ps) and a production phase of 15,000 steps (7.5 ps).
-Root mean square displacements (RMSDs) of fluoride anions as well as AIMD average structures were calculated using the VMD code, version 1.9.42 Radial distribution functions (RDFs) of selected pairs of elements were computed with a customised code provided by Gloria Tabacchi (Università degli Studi dell'Insubria).
+Four separate trajectories were computed for each zeolite at each temperature, with every trajectory consisting of an equilibration phase of 5,000 steps (2.5 ps) and a production phase of 15,000 steps (7.5 ps).
+Root mean square displacements (RMSDs) of fluoride anions as well as AIMD average structures were calculated using the VMD code, version 1.9.42 Radial distribution functions (RDFs) of selected pairs of elements were computed with a customized code provided by Gloria Tabacchi (Università degli Studi dell'Insubria).
 All RDFs shown throughout this article correspond to averages over four trajectories.
-Structure visualisations were prepared with VESTA.
-Sample CP2K input files, DFT-optimised structures of zeolites (in CIF format), complete AIMD trajectories (production part, in PDB format), AIMD average structures (in CIF format), and an EXCEL file containing the RDF and RMSD data have been deposited in the Figshare repository (https://doi.org/10.6084/m9.figshare.13603664.v1).
+Structure visualizations were prepared with VESTA.
+Sample CP2K input files, DFToptimized structures of zeolites (in CIF format), complete AIMD trajectories (production part, in PDB format), AIMD average structures (in CIF format), and an EXCEL file containing the RDF and RMSD data have been deposited in the Figshare repository (https://doi.org/10.6084/m9.figshare.13603664.v1).